ananace/matrix-synapse/README.md

 Matrix Synapse
 ==============

+**NB**; This image is deprecated for Kubernetes use, suggestions are to look at the Helm Charts listed below instead.

+&nbsp;

 A Kubernetes-optimized Synapse image, some old example manifests can be found in the [kubernetes](kubernetes/) folder.

 For a managed deployment, look at the charts available at;